 As I had thought the Delhi Eye (Ferris Wheel) was located here, but by not reading or seeing other posts it seems like it was closed a couple of years ago.
-However, on the plus side we did see a lot of dancing fountains and walked around the garden, seeing as we came so far.
-There are few things you can explore here such as water parks, family rides, 6D cinema, and dedicated kid’s zone.
+However, on the plus side, we did see a lot of dancing fountains and walked around the garden, seeing as we came so far.
+There are a few things you can explore here such as water parks, family rides, 6D cinema, and a dedicated kid’s zone.

 That ended a tiring day, where we decided to eat at Pizza Hut on the way back to the hotel, seeing as I missed UK food.
-The next morning it was full-on day visiting as many places as we could in Delhi.
+The next morning it was a full-on day visiting as many places as we could in Delhi.
 My first stop was to see Qutub Minar architecture.
 There were so many historical building sites and spots to capture on camera all around this spot.
 Tourists would be bound to love the site.
 However, the image below is one of the tallest buildings in Delhi called ‘Qutb Minar’.
 This is one of the main attractions in Delhi, which you could possibly not miss out on.